Definition/General

 Histological Features

-Shows [architectural pattern] with [nuclear features] and [mitotic activity]
+Shows [keratinization pattern] with [nuclear features] and [architectural pattern]

 Size and Extent